pippijn/re2ml/README.md

 re2ml
 =====

-Fast native lexer generator compatible with ocamllex
+Fast native lexer generator compatible with ocamllex.

+Does not currently support submatching, but I'm working on that.